xvzc/SpoofDPI/docs/user-guide/overview.md

 ## Config File Path

-If a specific path is not provided via a `--config` flag, SpoofDPI will search for `spoofdpi.toml` in the following locations in order, applying only the first file found:
+If a specific path is not provided via a `--config` flag, spoofdpi will search for `spoofdpi.toml` in the following locations in order, applying only the first file found:

 - `$SPOOFDPI_CONFIG` environment variable
 - `/etc/spoofdpi.toml`